godotengine/godot-docs/classes/class_pointlight2d.rst

 | *Getter*  | get_height()      |
 +-----------+-------------------+

 The height of the light.
 Used with 2D normal mapping.
+The units are in pixels, e.g. if the height is 100, then it will illuminate an object 100 pixels away at a 45° angle.

 ----